 • An honest answer is like a kiss on the lips.
 (Proverbs 24:26)

 • Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
-(Phil.
-2:3)
+(Philippians 2:3)

-• The following advice comes from the excellent book, When Bad Things Happen to Good Marriages written by Drs.
+In addition, the following advice can be helpful.
+It comes from the excellent book, When Bad Things Happen to Good Marriages written by Drs.
 Les and Leslie Parrott (published by Zondervan Publishing).
 The first is:

 To the spouse who had the affair: